Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks second in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox's 4.91 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.95).

-- The White Sox allow the fourth-most home runs in baseball (186 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (195 total, 1.4 per game).

-- In his most recent time out on Monday, the right-hander tossed four innings against the Baltimore Orioles, allowing four earned runs while surrendering seven hits.
+- In his last appearance on Saturday against the Detroit Tigers, the righty tossed four innings, allowing eight earned runs while surrendering 12 hits.

-- The 27-year-old has a 5.08 ERA and 9.2 strikeouts per nine innings in 25 games this season, while giving up a batting average of .230 to his opponents.
+- In 19 games this season, the 32-year-old has a 3.90 ERA and 7.7 strikeouts per nine innings, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.